hwy2021/DTFF-Exercise/06_data_management/Wenying/README.md

 ### Setup

-Please first create a .env file in this folder with the following contents:
+Please first modify the `.env` file in this folder with the following contents:

 ```env
 RESEARCH_DATA_PATH = "Your Research Data Path"
 ```
+Otherwise, the research data path is `"./data"`.

 ### Excute
 ```